flyisland/gitaly/doc/raft.md

 the one-to-one relationship.

 The `raftmgr.Replica` oversees all Raft activities for a Raft group member.
-Internally, etcd/raft assigns an integer **Node ID** to a Raft group member.
-The Node ID does not change throughout the lifecycle of a group member.
+Internally, etcd/raft assigns an integer **Member ID** to a Raft group member.
+The Member ID does not change throughout the lifecycle of a group member.

 When a partition is bootstrapped for the first time, the Raft replica initializes the `etcd/raft` state machine, elects itself as the initial leader, and persists all Raft metadata to persistent storage.
-Its internal Node ID is always 1 at this stage, making it a fully functional single-node Raft instance.
+Its internal Member ID is always 1 at this stage, making it a fully functional single-node Raft instance.

 When a new member joins a Raft group, the leader issues a Config Change entry.
 This entry contains the metadata of the storage, such as storage name, address, and authentication/authorization info.
-The new member's Node ID is assigned the LSN of this log entry, ensuring unambiguous identification of members.
-As the LSN is monotonic, Node IDs are never reused even if the storage re-joins later.
-This Node ID system is not exposed outside the scope of `etcd/raft` integration.
+The new member's Member ID is assigned the LSN of this log entry, ensuring unambiguous identification of members.
+As the LSN is monotonic, Member IDs are never reused even if the storage re-joins later.
+This Member ID system is not exposed outside the scope of `etcd/raft` integration.

-Since Gitaly follows a multi-Raft architecture, the Node ID alone is insufficient to precisely locate a partition or Raft group replica.
-Therefore, each replica (including the leader) is identified using a **Replica ID**, which consists of `(Partition ID, Node ID, Replica Storage Name)`.
+Since Gitaly follows a multi-Raft architecture, the Member ID alone is insufficient to precisely locate a partition or Raft group replica.
+Therefore, each replica (including the leader) is identified using a **Replica ID**, which consists of `(Partition ID, Member ID, Replica Storage Name)`.

 To ensure fault tolerance in a quorum-based system, a Raft cluster requires a minimum replication factor of 3.
 It can tolerate up to `(n-1)/2` failures.
 For example, a 3-replica cluster can tolerate 1 failure.